adrianco12/Shell-Scripting/Variables-and-Parameters/Variables/README.md

+# Variables in Shell Scripting

-Variables in shell scripting act as containers that store data, such as text strings or numbers, which can be used and manipulated throughout a script.
-They are essential for making scripts dynamic and flexible, allowing users to reuse values without hardcoding them repeatedly.
-Variables in shell scripting do not require explicit declaration; you simply assign a value using the syntax variable_name=value without any spaces around the equals sign.
-To reference or retrieve the value stored in a variable, you prefix the variable name with a dollar sign, like $variable_name.
+Variables in shell scripting are used to store information that can be used later in the script.
+You assign a value to a variable by writing its name followed immediately by an equals sign and the value, without any spaces.
+Once assigned, you can use the value stored in the variable by prefixing its name with a dollar sign.
+This allows scripts to handle dynamic data instead of fixed values, making them more flexible and reusable.

+## Types of Variables

-There are different types of variables in shell scripting, primarily local variables and environment variables:
+There are different kinds of variables based on their scope and visibility:

+- **Local Variables**
-- Local variables exist only within the current shell session or script and are not passed on to any subprocesses or child shells that might be spawned.
+  - Exist only within the current shell session or the running script.
-- In contrast, environment variables are those that have been explicitly marked to be inherited by child processes using the export command.
-This means that any script or program started from the current shell will have access to these exported variables, making environment variables useful for sharing configuration or important values across multiple programs.

-Additionally, shell scripting includes several special variables predefined by the shell itself.
-These variables provide useful information such as the exit status of the last command $?, the process ID of the current shell $$, and the number of positional parameters passed to a script $#.
-Positional parameters like $@ and $* represent all the arguments passed to a script or function.
-Understanding how these special variables work helps in controlling script flow and handling input.

-Overall, variables in shell scripting provide a simple but powerful mechanism to store, access, and manage data during script execution.
-By understanding their scope—whether local or environment—and how to properly assign, reference, and export them, you can write more robust and adaptable shell scripts that interact well with the operating system and other programs.
+  - Not passed to other programs or scripts started from the shell.

+- **Environment Variables**
+  - Local variables that have been explicitly marked to be available to child processes.
+  - Exported using a command to make them accessible to subprocesses or commands launched from the shell.

+## Special Variables

+The shell provides special variables that hold useful information:

+- A variable that contains the exit status of the last command executed, which indicates success or failure.
+- A variable holding the process ID of the current shell.
+- Variables that keep track of the number of arguments passed to a script.
+- Variables that hold all the arguments passed to a script in a list.

+These special variables help manage script behavior and interaction with inputs and the system.

+## Summary

+- Variables store and manage data during script execution.
+- Assignment uses `variable=value` without spaces.
+- Access values by prefixing the variable name with `$`.
+- Understanding variable scope (local vs. environment) is key to controlling data visibility.
+- Special variables provide system and script information that aids in scripting tasks.

+Knowing how to create, use, and control variables is essential for writing effective and dynamic shell scripts.